 - A confirmation or booking reference — one that resolves if someone checks it with the hotel or the booking platform.

-You have three honest ways to produce a hotel booking.
-Each works.
-Each has a catch.
+Three honest ways to produce a hotel booking.
+All three work.
+Each has a catch worth knowing before you pick.

-One route that never works: an edited PDF or an invented confirmation number.
-If a consulate calls the hotel and nobody has your booking, your document just became evidence against you.
+One route never works: an edited PDF or an invented confirmation number.
+If a consulate calls the hotel and nobody has your booking, your document has become evidence against you.

-Book your accommodation after your flight dates are fixed, never before.
-The flight sets the frame; the hotels fill it.
-Do it the other way round and you’ll be editing dates twice.
+Flights first, hotels second.
+The flight fixes your two dates; the hotels fill the space between them.
+Do it the other way round and you will be editing dates twice.

 Then aim close to your appointment.
-A reservation issued the week of your submission is live and checkable when the officer opens your file.
+A booking made in the week you submit is live and checkable when the officer opens the file.
 One made two months early may have been cancelled, changed or auto-charged by then.
-If your appointment moves, update the bookings the same day — don’t let the file drift out of sync with reality.
+If your appointment moves, update the bookings the same day — a file drifts out of sync with reality silently, and you only hear about it later.

 Multi-stop trips: cover every night, city by city

-Visiting three cities?
-You need accommodation for all of them.
-The rule is simple: no gaps.
-Check-out in one city is check-in at the next.
-The nights add up to the length of your trip.
+Three cities means accommodation for all three, and the only rule is no gaps: check-out in one city is check-in at the next, and the nights add up to the length of the trip.

-What about nights you don’t spend in a hotel?
-An overnight train or a red-eye flight covers that night — attach the reservation for it, and make sure its dates slot into the chain like any hotel would.
-Same rule for a night at an airport hotel before an early connection.
-The officer should be able to trace where you sleep from the first night to the last without guessing once.
+Nights you don’t spend in a hotel still need a document.
+An overnight train or a red-eye covers the night it travels — attach that reservation and let its dates slot into the chain like any hotel would.
+Same for an airport hotel before an early connection.
+Someone should be able to trace where you sleep from the first night to the last without guessing once.

-These are the accommodation mistakes that actually hurt files.
+These are the accommodation mistakes that hurt files.
 Check yours against each one:

 Notice the theme.
-Nobody gets refused for choosing a budget hotel.
-Files get hurt when the pieces disagree with each other — or when a document can’t be checked.
-Your flight proof has the same rules; see the complete flight reservation guide.
+Nobody is refused for choosing a budget hotel.
+Files suffer when the pieces disagree with each other, or when a document can’t be checked.
+Your flight proof works the same way — see the complete flight reservation guide.

-A word on plausibility, too.
+Plausibility counts too.
 One dorm bed booked for a couple.
 A single room for a family of four.
-Twelve nights in a city you said you’d visit for two.
-None of these is fatal alone, but each makes an officer look twice — and files that get looked at twice get questioned more.
-Book what a real version of your trip would actually book.
+Twelve nights in a city you said you’d see in two.
+None of these is fatal alone, but each makes a reader look twice — and files that get looked at twice get asked about more.
+Book what a real version of your trip would book.

 - Every traveller named?
 Spelled exactly as in the passport?